 There are many benefits and challenges of childminding and working from home.
 Below is a list of the most common.
-It might be helpful to reach out to childminder forums and local childminders to see if this is the role for you.
+It might be helpful to reach out to childminder forums and speak with local childminders in your area to see if this is the right career path for you.